Lynch08/numpy-random-investigation/README.md

 Finally I cite the sources I used to put the notebook together.

 ##### See the Table Of Contents below
+Table of contents is also at the top of the notebook.

 1. What is Numpy
     - 1.1 Arrays